stuffbyt/re-Invent2019BuildersSession/DeviceDetectionLab.md

 **Deploy your Lambda code to CloudFront edge locations**

 -	If you scroll up from the code editor, you should see Designer field where you would see an option to add a trigger.
 -	Click on Deploy to Lambda@Edge and select Amazon CloudFront as a trigger.
-In this step, you would have to add select your CloudFront distribution ID that you can find in the CloudFormation stack's output tab.
+In this step, you would have to select your CloudFront distribution ID that you can find in the CloudFormation stack's output tab.
 -	In the Cache Behavior, select * (That’s the default cache behavior)
 -	In the CloudFront event, we will select Origin Request.
 We want to send reqeusts to different folders in the backend depending on the user-agent header.
 -	Acknowledge the message and click on Deploy.